bridgedb/BridgeDb/README.txt

 * The jar/war file using getClass().getResource(name)
 * The jar/war by unzipping it

-The default configuration files can be found at
+The default configuration config.txt file can be found at
 	$BRIDGEDB_HOME/org.bridgedb.utils/resources

 The default configuration files will always be found by the ../org.bridgedb.utils/resources step during testing